aspose-cells/Aspose.Cells-API-References/english/go-cpp/AccessCacheOptions/_index.md

 ## AccessCacheOptions Enum

-Cache options for data access.
-Can be combined with | operator for multiple options together.
+Caching options for data access.
+Multiple options can be combined using the "|" operator.

 ```go